ArielKr/Snake-with-react-hooks/README.md

 # A (Cool) Snake with React Hooks

-The [React Hooks TDD satisfying quest](https://bookout.co.il/2020/07/14/react-hooks-tdd-satisfying-quest/) is part of the [Not So Fancy App Challenge](https://bookout.co.il/category/notfancyappchallenge/)
+The [(Cool) Snake with React Hooks](https://bookout.co.il/2020/07/16/cool-snake-with-react-hooks/) is part of the [Not So Fancy App Challenge](https://bookout.co.il/category/notfancyappchallenge/)

 >  "Dad, what are you doing", he asked, looking at the black IDE with words in a foreign language...